Ali-Almalki/paper1/README.md

 Keywords: Transformer, Deaf community, Attention model, Arabic sign language (ArSL) <br>

 ## Summary
-The research paper "Arabic Sign Language Recognition" presents an approach for automatic recognition of Arabic sign language words from video data.
+The research paper "Enhancing Arabic Sign Language Recognition using Saudi Arabian Dataset: VideoMAE and Data Augmentation Techniques" presents an approach for automatic recognition of Arabic sign language words from video data.
 The authors developed a new dataset specifically designed for Arabic sign language .
 The paper highlights the potential of computer vision and language models in understanding and interpreting sign language communication.

 ## Dataset